DataSunrise Achieves AWS Data & Analytics Competency. Learn more →

 Dynamic Masking with DataSunrise

-DataSunrise operates as a transparent proxy between your applications and databases.
-Consequently, it intercepts queries and applies masking rules before data reaches the user.
+DataSunrise functions as a transparent proxy between applications and databases.
+As a result, it intercepts queries and enforces masking rules before the data is returned to the user.
 It supports:

 The configuration process is handled entirely through a user-friendly interface.
 More importantly, no code rewrites or schema changes are required.